 This program makes low interest loans available to dependent and independent students.
 Funding is also available for those students who do not qualify for a maximum Subsidized Loan.
 Eligibility is not based on family income and borrowers are responsible for all interest that accrues from the date of disbursement.

 Federal Parent Loan (PLUS)

 A loan that allows parents of dependent students to borrow up to the entire cost of their child’s education minus other financial aid awarded.
 A simple credit check is required to determine eligibility.
 Parents can apply for a Parent PLUS Loan at studentloans.gov.
 If you are denied a PLUS Loan, you may have the option of applying with a co-signer.
 If you do not choose this option, the student will be eligible for an additional Unsubsidized Loan of up to $5000, depending on grade level.
 The school will automatically be notified whether you are approved or denied.

 Important to Note:

 - In order to receive Federal Student Loans the student needs to be enrolled for a minimum of 6 credits.

-- Master Promissory Notes for PLUS Loans (parent loans) and Direct Loans (student loans) are valid for 10 years.
+- Master Promissory Notes for PLUS Loans (parent loans) and Direct Loans (student loans) are valid for 10 years in most cases.

 - The proceeds from PLUS and Direct Loans are received by the College in two disbursements.

 - Usually, PLUS Loans enter repayment sixty days after the second disbursement unless you opt to defer your payments while your student is enrolled in college.

 - Subsidized and Unsubsidized Direct Loans enter repayment for principal and interest approximately six months after leaving school or falling below six credits.